Chemistry Research Team Unveils New Device to Screen for Counterfeit Drugs

 Notre Dame, IN 46556

 August 19, 2012 (Notre Dame, Ind.)—A Saint Mary’s College chemistry research team has developed an inexpensive paper-based tool that can screen for counterfeit pain relievers.
 The paper analytical device (PAD) is the size of a business card and offers results in less than five minutes.
 It’s technology that could ferret out other fake drugs that promise cures for everything from malaria to the flu.
 Counterfeit pharmaceuticals are a serious problem in developing countries.
-The College has applied for a U.S. patent for the PAD and the patent is pending.
+The College, with the University of Notre Dame, has applied for a U.S. patent for the PAD and the patent is pending.
 It’s the first time Saint Mary’s has applied for a patent.

 Undergraduate researchers at this Catholic, liberal arts women’s college modified existing paper-strip technology to develop PADs that screen for substandard tablets of Panadol.
 Panadol is one of multiple brand names used abroad for the pain and fever reliever acetaminophen.
 The Saint Mary’s research team led the Panadol project with researchers at the University of Notre Dame.

 “Panadol has long been among the most common, standard pain relieving drugs counterfeited around the world,” said Saint Mary’s chemistry professor Toni Barstis who led the team.
 “In the past, you could just look at the labeling and packaging and know if it was counterfeit.
 Now, they do such a good job with the package design it’s hard to determine whether it’s a package of the genuine medicine or a fake that contains no acetaminophen or even ingredients that may be harmful.”